 ✅ Their intentions were direct – customers only had one option – opt-in.

 ✅ Their follow-up email was automatic — ensuring customers felt the love. ????

-By making it easy for customers to sign up and share their referrals, Robinhood got what they wanted – a bank of potential clients ready and eager to use their product upon launch.
+By making it easy for customers to sign up and share their referrals, Robinhood got what it wanted – a bank of potential clients ready and eager to use their product upon launch.

 Your referral marketing strategy is not something that you can set and forget. ⏰

-If you want your program to translate to sales, you need to review, revisit and revamp (if necessary) on a regular basis.
+If you want your program to translate to sales, you need to review, revisit and revamp (if necessary) regularly.

-Do this instead: Before you launch your program, develop a follow-up plan for assessing its effectiveness.
+Do this instead: Before launching your program, develop a follow-up plan to assess its effectiveness.

 One company that got that right is Airbnb.